New Zealand: information for prospective students - Welcome!

 Other sources of funding

-If you're leaving high school in New Zealand with the National Certificate in Educational Achievement (NCEA) Level 3 you'll need between a Merit overall with at least 30 Excellence credits at Level 3, and Excellence overall.
-The grades required will vary by course.
+If you're studying the National Certificate in Educational Achievement (NCEA) Level 3 you'll need to achieve between a Merit overall with at least 30 Excellence credits at Level 3, and Excellence overall.

 Visit the course pages for details of the entry requirements specific to your chosen course.
 Some courses also have additional requirements such as work experience or submission of written work.